net-lisias-ksph/KIS/Settings.cfg.md

 ###### `Editor`
 - `partGrabModifiers`: A key modifier combination to check when starting dragging items from the editor's category list panel.
 By default there are no modifiers, and a simple left mouse click grabs a part.
 Though, if you want to let KSP or other mod to handle this action you may add modifier(s) for the KIS actions.
 Modifiers setting is a set of three values: `AnyAlt`, `AnyShift`, and `AnyControl`.
 There is a special value `None` to say there must be no modifiers.
 The modifiers set must match *exactly*.
 E.g. `AnyShift, AnyAlt` setting will only work if both shift and alt keys are pressed.
 If there is also a control key pressed then the drag action won't trigger since the modifiers set doesn't match.
+- `PodInventory`: Allows specifying items to add into pod's inventory by default.
+These items will be automatically added into the seat's inventory when a pod is created in the editor.
+The added quantity is always `1`, and each item is placed into own inventory slot.
+You can add up to 8 items into kerbal's personal inventory, anything above this number will be ignored.
+ - `addToAllSeats`: Specifies items that will be added into every seat's inventory.
+Makes sense to use it to add items that are needed by every crew member.
+E.g. a spare EVA propellant canister.
+ - `addToTheFirstSeatOnly` specifies items that should be added be added into the first seat's inventory only.
+Can be used to add items that needed only one per a craft.
+E.g. a screwdriver for engineer.

+ *Note*, that item names have different spelling in part's config and in KIS settings file.
+When part's name has an underscore (`_`) in the name it must be changed to dot (`.`).
+E.g. `KIS_evapropellant` is the name in the part's config, it should be `KIS.evapropellant` in the KIS settings file.

 ###### `EvaInventory`
 - `inventoryKey`: Shortcut key to open the current EVA inventory.